Painting Entries here

-Thanks to all who have attended Festival events during the past 32 years.
+Thanks to all who have attended Festival events during the past 35 years.
 We hope you will take part in the special Blue is Beautiful Contest this year as we continue to social distance due to COVID-19.

 Contacts: Where to get more information

 Picture Gallery: Blueberry Festival happenings

 Darlene Courville, winner of the 2019 draw for $1,800 value Sudbury Arts Council Passport to the Arts shown next to Sudbury Arts Council President Linda Cartier and Bears

 Winners of the 2018 Blueberry Buns Bake off with judges from the Sudbury Arts Council